 Although some penalties for misconduct existed before the new policy - research programmes could be suspended and offenders could be barred from promotions - drawing them together under one framework makes them much more powerful, says Yang Wei, a former head of the National Science Foundation of China who is now an engineer at Zhejiang University in Hangzhou.
-Whether the system will reduce misconduct will depend on how it is enforced, say some researchers.
-Others,
+Whether be affected." including Chen, are certain it will work.
+"Without doubt, it will be effective," he says.